 British Airways from London Heathrow and London Gatwick to Rome.
 UK regional departures and charter flights are also available.

-2 hours 0 mins From London Heathrow and London Gatwick
+2 hours from London Heathrow and London Gatwick

 British Airways upgrades start from as little as £95 per person, each way.